Dir-A/ReVN/WIKI/Valkyria/README.md

 **SDT_TextEditor** signed by default, so it doesn't need to be signed again.

 # More
-For more details, please refer to [RxValkyria](https://github.com/ZQF-ReVN/RxValkyria).
+for more details, please refer to [RxValkyria](https://github.com/ZQF-ReVN/RxValkyria).